inductiva/inductiva/docs-sources/scale-up/projects/visualize-projects.md

 !["Rename Project"](./_static/rename_project.png)

 2. Enter the new name in the dialog.
-3. Click _"Save"_ to apply the changes
+3. Click _"Rename"_ to apply the changes

 !["Dialog Rename Project"](./_static/dialog_rename_project.png)